goggalore/pokemon-browser/README.md

 I wanted them to be very visible here because I worked so independently on it and it's an offhand project.

-On that note though, I DID make commits.
-If you look into the commit history, you can get an idea of how I commit things.

 ## What the app is missing:

 There a few things leftover that I know are missing and wish I could have addressed,